Create imagery layers and add them to a web map

 You now want to measure the change in vegetation health caused by the storm.
 You'll compute the difference between the two SAVI layers using the Compute Change raster function.
 For each raster cell, the SAVI value in SAVI After will be subtracted from the value in SAVI Before.
 A resulting positive value will signify a loss of healthy vegetation.

-2. In the Custom Analysis Tools and Raster Functions window, in the search box, type Compute Change.
-In the list of results, for Compute Change, click Select.
+2. In the Raster Functions pane, in the search bar, type compute.
+In the list of results, click the Compute Change function to open it.

-• For Compute Change Method, verify that Difference is selected.
+• For Compute Change Method, confirm that Difference is selected.

-• Under Result layer name, type Loss of healthy vegetation.
+• For Output name, type Loss of healthy vegetation.

-• For Save result in, choose a folder or keep the default.
+• For Save in folder, choose a folder or keep the default.

 Compute Change parameters

-After some time, the new result layer appears in the Contents pane and on the map.
+After some time, the result layer appears in the Layers pane and on the map.

 The white and light gray tones indicate a loss of healthy vegetation (positive numeric values).
 A visual inspection indicates quite clearly that the hailstorm crossed this area diagonally in the northwest to southeast axis, damaging the most fields in that diagonal area.
 The fields in the upper right and lower left side of the image appear much less affected.